wyphan/wyphan.github.io/_posts/2022-06-07-decodecafe-open-source-cafe.md

 ---
 layout: post
 title: "DeCodeCafe Podcast (Open Source Cafe)"
 date: 2022-06-07 20:30:00 -0400
-author: [ wyphan, rahulkhinchi03, Vyom-Yadav ]
+author: [wyphan, rahulkhinchi03, Vyom-Yadav]
 categories: logfile
 tags: talk gsoc22
 ---

 नमस्ते!
 (Namaste!)

-Today I am honored to feature in the "Open Source Cafe" podcast by [DeCodeCafe Community][decodecafe] as the first international contributor outside the Indian subcontinent.
-Big thanks to [Vyom Yadav][vyom] for hosting and [Rahul Khinchi][rahul] for inviting me to the podcast!
+As the first international contributor outside the Indian subcontinent, it is an honor to be featured on the "Open Source Cafe" podcast being produced by [DeCodeCafe Community] [decodecafe].
+I'd like to thank [Vyom Yadav] [vyom] for hosting the podcast and [Rahul Khinchi] [rahul] for inviting me to it!

-We covered various topics, including, but not limited to: the GNU Compiler Collection (GCC) as one of the oldest and most important open source organization, the Fortran programming language, a brief introduction into the current landscape of supercomputing, and compiler technology.
-I think I consciously decided not to dive deep into technical territory about the Fortran `DO CONCURRENT` parallel loop execution construct to keep it as engaging and as beginner-friendly as possible.
-I also covered some colorful moments in my personal journey that brought me to where I currently stand in life, such as my first computer (a used Toshiba Satellite from Akihabara) and my first serious programming language (Fortran 90).
+We covered a range of topics, including, but not limited to, the GNU Compiler Collection (GCC) as one of the oldest and most influential open-source organizations, the Fortran programming language, a brief introduction to the current landscape of supercomputing, and compiler technologies.
+I tried to keep it as engaging and beginner-friendly as possible by not diving too deeply into the technical details of the Fortran _DO CONCURRENT_ parallel loop execution construct.
+I also discussed some of the significant milestones in my life that have led me to where I am today, such as my first computer (a used Toshiba Satellite from Akihabara) and my first programming language (Fortran 90).

-Anyway, I encourage y'all to check the [full playlist for the podcast][yt] to see the wonderful world of open-source software -- the variety of topics covered, the lasting impact of the movement, tested tips and tricks for beginners, and so on.
-If you just wanna see my podcast appearance for brevity, it's Episode 9 and the title is "Contributing to GCC".
+Anyway, I encourage you to check out the [full playlist for the podcast][yt] to see what open-source software is about -- the variety of topics covered, the lasting impact of the movement, tried-and-true tips and tricks for beginners, and so on.
+If you just want to see my podcast appearance for brevity, it's Episode 9 and the title is "Contributing to GCC".

 > All izz well